DON’T FORGET TO A HAVE PEEK AT THE SINGING TEACHER VIDEO LINKS BELOW.

-Her diverse skills have led to several unique opportunities – tutoring students at St. Ann’s College (of which she is a former resident), working as an audio technician at The Adelaide Convention Centre, and performing in numerous events around Adelaide – her highlight so far being Oz Asia Festival’s Lucky Dumpling Market.
-Jas has also worked with a variety of local musicians as a producer and engineer, while continuing to record and releaese her own music.
-Her debut single, Jealous, was rewarded with a nomination for a People’s Choice Award in the Pop Category at the 2021 SA Music Awards.
+Her diverse skills have led to several unique opportunities including tutoring students at St. Ann’s College (of which she is a former resident), working as an audio technician at The Adelaide Convention Centre, and performing in numerous events around Adelaide.
+Her highlight so far being Oz Asia Festival’s Lucky Dumpling Market.
+Jas has also worked with a variety of local musicians as a producer and engineer, while continuing to record and release her own music.
+Her debut single, Jealous was rewarded with a nomination for a People’s Choice Award in the Pop Category at the 2021 SA Music Awards.

 Jas is extremely passionate about the entertainment industry and prides herself on her warm and friendly nature.
 Her continued desire to learn and grow as a musician (and person!) is reflected in her enthusiastic approach to teaching.
 Jas is motivated to build a supportive environment where students can freely express themselves, increase their confidence, and discover their own creative voice.”

 Gabriella discovered her love of performing when she began singing lessons at the age of 5.
 She received a vocal scholarship to the Marryatville High School Special Interest Music Program during which she focussed on Musicianship (Jazz Harmony), Solo and Ensemble Performance.
 At Marryatville, Gabriella participated in many award winning choirs and ensembles.
 A highlight of her high school experiences was the opportunity to travel to Mt Gambier each year to compete in James Morrison’s world renowned Generations in Jazz festival as a part of the award winning Marryatville High School ‘Pops Vocal’ ensemble.
-This led to a love of all things Jazz, but also presented her with the opportunity to both take part in workshops but also performing with some of the world’s finest Jazz musicians.
+This led to a love of all things Jazz, but also presented her with opportunities to take part in workshops and perform with some of the world’s finest Jazz musicians.